wkumari/draft-kh-dnsop-7706bis/README.md

    root zone server to be run on a loopback address, in order to prevent the server from serving authoritative answers to any system other than the recursive resolver.
-This has the security property of limiting damage to any other system that might try to rely on an altered copy of the root.
+This has the security property of

-Kumari & Hoffman        Expires September 2, 2018               [Page 6]
+Kumari & Hoffman        Expires September 3, 2018               [Page 6]

 Internet-Draft          Running Root on Loopback              March 2018

+   limiting damage to any other system that might try to rely on an altered copy of the root.

 6. References